jchoi85/react-redux-typescript-example/README.md

 # react-redux-typescript-example
-Example of Redux in React with Typescript
+Example of Redux in React with Typescript using redux connect() function.